Software-For-Love/software-for-love-site/src/pages/volunteers.md

   - type: hero_section
     title: Volunteers
     subtitle: >-
-      Volunteers are an essential part of Software For Love.
+      Volunteers are an essential part of Software For Love!
 We encourage our team to be unique and proud of their creativity.
-We provide a platform that allows our team to demonstrate their skills and abilities while providing back to the community.
+We provide a platform that allows our volunteers to demonstrate their skills and abilities while providing back to our community.
 Apply today to join our growing team!
     align: left
     image: images/humans3.png
     image_alt: Hero placeholder image